aretw0/exampleGallery/README.md

 ## License

-Este projeto está licenciado sob a licença MIT - consulte o arquivo [LICENSE.md](LICENSE.md) para obter detalhes
+Este projeto está licenciado sob a licença MIT